octohedron/suresta.github.io/content/en/contact.md

     id: contact
     content:
       title: Contact
-      subtitle: 'Contact us'
+      subtitle: 'Get in touch for a consultation'
-      text: "Fill out the form below, and we'll contact you shortly"
+      text: "Fill out the form below with details about your project needs, and we'll contact you to schedule a consultation"
       email: operations@suresta.com
       phone: +34 641 49 41 53
       appointment_url: 'https://calendly.com'